-On imaging, it is characterised by enlargement of the extraocular muscles' bellies (frequently: inferior rectus > medial rectus > superior rectus) sparing their tendinous insertions, and is usually bilateral and symmetrical.
+On imaging, it is characterised by bilateral and symmetrical enlargement of the extraocular muscle bellies.
+The typical distribution is: inferior rectus > medial rectus > superior rectus, with sparing of the tendinous insertions.

 The demographics of thyroid associated orbitopathy reflects that of patients with thyroid disease and is therefore more frequently seen in women.
 Although Graves disease is the most common cause, Hashimoto thyroiditis has also been implicated.
 It may precede the onset of abnormal thyroid function, occur concurrently, or commence following its onset.

 - proptosis, with resultant chemosis and corneal dryness and ulceration

 - optic nerve compression, potentially leading to blindness

 Thyroid associated orbitopathy is characterised by enlargement of the extra-ocular muscles as well as the increase in the orbital fat volume 1.
 While the exact mechanism is unknown, antibodies to thyroid stimulating hormone (TSH) appear to cross react with antigens in the orbit resulting in infiltration by activated T lymphocytes 3, with subsequent release of inflammatory mediators.

 The muscles are infiltrated with inflammatory cells (lymphocytes, macrophages, plasma cells, and eosinophils), and increased mucopolysccaride deposition.
 In longstanding cases, increased collagen deposition leads to fibrosis 1.